 - Remove the jello mixture from the refrigerator and pour evenly over the strawberries.
 Refrigerate the strawberry pie until the jello mixture has had time to fully set, at least 4 hours.

-- Make the homemade whipped cream just before serving.
+- Optional: Make the homemade whipped cream just before serving.
 Add the heavy cream and of powdered sugar to the bowl of a stand mixer fitted with the whisk attachment.
 Beat the cream for 3-4 minutes or until the cream has whipped and formed stiff peaks.1 cup heavy cream, 2 tablespoons powdered sugar

 - When ready to serve, slice the pie and top with fresh whipped cream.